Izecube3936/SWOT-analysis/README.md

 # SWOT-analysis
-SWOT-analysis concerning the companies Zalando and Zara
+Thesis at my IT-education: SWOT-analysis concerning the companies Zalando and Zara